A new breed of agency is adapting its practices to suit the most slender of budgets, writes Siobhán Brett.

 PR practitioner Anthony Garvey spent the early part of his career working in-house in Britain, gradually getting frustrated with systems of long contracts, expensive retainers and inflexible agreements.

-He met business associate Anne Kiely in 2010 and said the pair hit on the idea of teaming up to provide coverage for clients, rather than press releases.
+He met business associate Anne Kiely and said the pair hit on the idea of teaming up to provide coverage for clients, rather than press releases.
 If they don’t generate coverage – they don’t get paid.

 “We decided it was a better model for the client; more specific, better focused.
 You’ve only got to go online to see press releases hovering for a few weeks, inevitably in places that clients don’t want to be,” said Garvey.